pramsey/pramsey.github.io/_posts/2008-11-16-fake-issue.md

 Heck, the most effective argument against email in the New York Times article came near the end.
 Says Diana Owen, of the Georgetown American Studies program:

-<blockquote>It’s a time burner.
-It might be easier for him to say,  "I can’t be on e-mail. " </blockquote>
+> It’s a time burner.
+It might be easier for him to say,  "I can’t be on e-mail. "

 Truer words were never spoken.
 Could be worse though, he could be blogger.